-&lt;sup>1 Variety: sub-classification within the same species.
+1 Variety: sub-classification within the same species.

 Remember, Artemisia annua and Artemisia afra are two different species of the genus Artemisia.
-There are therefore subcategories of Artemisia annua, which have different characteristics due to their different genetic material.
+Consequently, there are subcategories of Artemisia annua, which have different characteristics due to their different genetic material.

-&lt;sup>2 A plant clone is an individual or a group of individuals from a single individual ("mother plant") made by vegetative propagation, therefore not by sexual means: the processes of cuttings, layering, splitting clumps, grafting, in vitro cell multiplication produce clones.
+2 A plant clone is an individual or a group of individuals from a single individual ("mother plant") made by vegetative propagation, therefore not by sexual means: the processes of cuttings, layering, splitting clumps, grafting, in vitro cell multiplication produce clones.